Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Related Works

 \subsection{OSR/OSFGR Methods}

+In this subsection, we introduce some related works on DNN-based OSR/OSFGR methods.
+According to different backbones, existing DNN-based OSR/OSFGR methods can be divided into two groups: CNN-based methods which use CNNs as the backbones, and transformer-based methods which use transformers as the backbones.

 \textbf{CNN-based Methods.} Most existing OSR/OSFGR methods are CNN-based methods, most of which are evaluated on coarse-grained datasets.
-Zhang \emph{et al.} \cite{OpenHybrid} adopted a resflow-net \cite{resflow} to model the known-class likelihood scores and used the latent features for classification.
-Kong and Ramanan \cite{OpenGAN} adversarially trained a VGG \cite{VGG} feature extractor against a discriminator for distinguishing known-class samples from outliers.
+Zhang \emph{et al.} \cite{OpenHybrid} proposed to learn the latent feature representations by jointly using a classifier for classifying known-class features and a density estimator for detecting unknown-class features.
+They adopted a resflow-net \cite{resflow} to model the known-class likelihood scores, and simultaneously used a classifier in the latent feature space for classification.
+Kong and Ramanan \cite{OpenGAN} proposed to use fake data generated by a GAN as unknown-class data to augment the training set.
+It was found that, even without data generation, building a discriminator over the known-class latent feature representations was also effective for open-set recognition, where the discriminator was then used for distinguishing known-class features from unknown-class ones in inference.
+They used a VGG \cite{VGG} as the feature extractor.
 Chen \emph{et al.} \cite{ARPL} mined unknown-class features in the extra-class space of each known class via a ResNet \cite{ResNet}, then trained the model with known-class samples and these features adversarially for encouraging the known-class feature space to be more compact.
-Yang \emph{et al.} \cite{GCPL} modeled the feature distribution of each known class as a Gaussian mixture for learning more discriminative features via a ResNet by prototype learning.
-Cao \emph{et al.} \cite{GMVAE-OSR} used a VGG-based GMVAE \cite{GMVAE} for modeling such distributions.
+Yang \emph{et al.} \cite{GCPL} modeled the feature distribution of each known class as a Gaussian mixture for learning more discriminative features via a ResNet by prototype learning, such that unknown-class features could be detected since their probabilities of belonging to these known-class distributions would be low.
+Similarly, Cao \emph{et al.} \cite{GMVAE-OSR} also modeled known-class features as multiple mixtures of Gaussian, but they used a VGG-based Gaussian Mixture Variational Auto-Encoders (GMVAE) \cite{GMVAE} for modeling distributions in the latent feature space.
 Besides, a few OSFGR methods \cite{IEEE-Access, good-closed-set} have been proposed, aiming to learn more discriminative features.
 Dai \emph{et al.} \cite{IEEE-Access} analyzed the characteristics of different classification scores and chose the class activation mapping values outputted from a VGG for preserving fine-grained information.
 Vaze \emph{et al.} \cite{good-closed-set} proposed to take full advantage of multiple training strategies for improving the discriminability of known-class features extracted from a ResNet backbone.